mongodb/mongo-hadoop/examples/README.md

 ####Phase Two

 In phase two, we map over the large collection `logs` and compute the totals for each device owner/type.
 The mapper emits the device id from each log item along, and the reducer uses `MongoUpdateWritable` to increment counts of these into the output collection by querying the record that contains the device's `_id` in its `devices` array which we populated in phase one.
-Between phase one and phase two, we create an index on `devices` to make sure this will be fast (see the script in `examples/sensors/run_job.sh` for details)

     public class LogMapper extends Mapper<Object, BSONObject, Text, IntWritable>{
         @Override